-I adapted a Catholic version of this game to help students learn about the 73 books of the Bible (Catholic) and how the books are divided into categories. *Some Bibles may present variations of these categories, or they may group the books differently so I did not do the color coding sections like they did in the above game board.
+I adapted a Catholic version of a Protestant game to help students learn about the 73 books of the Bible (Catholic) and how the books are divided into categories. *Some Bibles may present variations of these categories, or they may group the books differently so I did not do the color coding sections like they did in the above game board.
 I did this game board in MS Word and you can change it any way you like.
 You may wish to adapt this activity to avoid confusion for your students and replace the Bible books and/or category names with the names your students have learned.
 You can also change the colors of the spaces and group the categories by colors on the game board.

 How to play: On the first level, Each player rolls the dice and moves the number of spaces indicated.
 The player states the name of that book and its category and passes the dice to the next player.
 Players proceed down the winding path from Genesis to Revelation.
 The first player to reach FINISH wins.
 The 2nd and 3rd place winners follow respectively.